 As we get to know our veterans’ stories, as they open up to us about their military experience, we always ask that question.
-“Have you considered filing for a Mental Health or PTSD claim?”
+“Have you considered the possibility to apply for PTSD claim or other mental health claim?”
 None of us here at VA Claims Insider will dispute the simple fact that there is a stigma associated with both PTSD and mental health today in America.
 Thankfully, the negative connotations typically associated with mental health issues stem more from a lack of knowledge than fact.

 We should start by discussing what is PTSD.
 First what it is not, is only combat related.
 According to the American Psychiatric Association, Post Traumatic Stress Disorder is simply “a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, rape, or other violent personal assault.”